LN57421/LN57421/README.md

 > ***Just an ordinary student***

-Here are some of the course I'v learned.
-I have no P/F course, all the courses grade >= 86.
+Here are some of the useful course I'v learned.
+I have no P/F course, all the courses score >= 86.

-- CS102A Introduction to Computer Programming A:  Grade `A+`
+- CS102A Introduction to Computer Programming A:  Score `98`
-- MA102B Calculus I A：Grade `B+`
+- MA102B Calculus I A：Score `88`
-- MA102B Calculus II A：Grade `A+`
+- MA102B Calculus II A：Score `97`
-- MA107A Linear Algebra A: Grade `A-`
+- MA107A Linear Algebra A: Score `92`
-- CS207 Digital Logic: Grade `A`
+- CS207 Digital Logic: Score `94`
-- CS202 Computer Organization: Grade `A`
+- CS202 Computer Organization: Score `94`
-- CS201 Discrete mathematics: Grade `A`
+- CS201 Discrete mathematics: Score `93`
-- CS205 C/CPP Design: Grade `B` (followed professor Shiqi Yu)
+- CS205 C/CPP Design: Score `86` (followed by professor Shiqi Yu)
+- CS203 Data Structure and Algorithm Analysis: Score `86`

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=LN57421&layout=compact)